March 15, 2016

-But while you can’t send your children to school in a bubble and protect them from everything, you can do things that can help ensure that your kids – and others – stay as healthy as possible during the school year.
-Here are 10:
+Here's the reality — you can’t send your children to school in a bubble and protect them from everything, but you can do things that can help ensure that your kids (and others) stay as healthy as possible during the school year.
+Here are 10 ways:

 School nurses cite hand-washing as one of the most effective things kids can do to stop the spread of germs from hands to mouth and eyes, as well as from one child to another.
 Kids as young as kindergarten should know to wash their hands with soap and water – not just a quick rinse under the tap – before and after eating, after going to the bathroom and after blowing their nose, at a minimum.
 This goes a long way to reducing colds in a school environment.